Klaatu (band): First three albums and Beatles rumours

 While all this was happening, Klaatu were in England, recording their second album.
-They were somewhat aware of the situation with regard to the rumors, but did not take them entirely seriously – possibly because the UK's New Musical Express famously published an article on the Beatles-as-Klaatu theory under the title "Deaf Idiot Journalist Starts Beatle Rumour."
-Meanwhile, Capitol Records (who controlled the Beatles' music in the U.S.) tried to make as much of the rumors as possible, by issuing ambiguously worded statements that failed to make the band's identity entirely clear.
-The rumor was disproved when Dwight Douglas, program director at WWDC in Washington, D.C., checked the records at the U.S. Copyright Office and uncovered the band members' real names.
+They were somewhat aware of the situation with regard to the rumours, but did not take them entirely seriously – possibly because NME famously published an article on the Beatles-as-Klaatu theory under the title "Deaf Idiot Journalist Starts Beatle Rumour."
+Meanwhile, Capitol Records tried to take advantage of the rumours by issuing ambiguously worded statements that failed to make the band's identity entirely clear.
+The rumour was disproved when Dwight Douglas, program director at WWDC in Washington, D.C., checked the records at the U.S. Copyright Office and uncovered the band members' real names.

 The band's second album Hope, released in 1977, included orchestral contributions by the London Symphony Orchestra.
-Sir Army Suit, their third album, is notable for the track "Silly Boys", which contains the entire lyrical portion of their single "Hanus of Uranus" – a song later re-recorded as "Anus of Uranus" for their first album – backwards-masked interspersed between the "Silly Boys" lyrics.
+Sir Army Suit, their third album, is notable for the track "Silly Boys", which contains the entire lyrical portion of their single "Anus of Uranus" – a song later re-recorded as "Anus of Uranus" for their first album – backwards-masked interspersed between the "Silly Boys" lyrics.
 For both these releases, the band continued their policy of not including any individual names of band members in the credits, nor did they play any live shows or make any public appearances to promote these albums.